Australia urged to ban online gambling ads to curb growing addiction

 "This is wreaking havoc in our communities," Murphy said.

-Murphy said online gambling companies advertise deliberately and strategically alongside sport, which has normalised it as fun and harmless and socialble activity.
+Murphy said online gambling companies advertise deliberately and strategically alongside sport, which has normalised it as fun and harmless and sociable activity.

 A generation of young Australians views gambling and sport as inextricably linked, Murphy said, adding that it was changing the culture of sport.